Satish-Kalari/-README/SSH/git-setup.md

 # Set your username and email in the Git configuration:
     git config --global user.name "Satish-Kalari"
     git config --global user.email "sarvag@gmail.com"

+# Set the URL for the Git repository:
+    git remote set-url origin <repository-url>

+    Replace <repository-url> with the URL of your Git repository.